 Painting is hard.
 Seeing is hard.
 Finding is hard.
 Locating where something is, what its shape is, how it fits into its surroundings; all hard.
 Paint is intractable and totally revealing at the same time.
 It does not lie.
 It cannot lie.
 What is put down will show.
 But all we need to do isContinue reading “On Cezanne”

 A Glimmer of Eternity

 Marks & Intention: How the complexity of relationships builds a whole.
 Every mark made on a canvas is a trace of an intention, volition encoded.
 Beyond position and value they give clues to direction, velocity, color.
 No matter how loosely made few marks appear just to have “happened.”
 Of those, most fail to be recognizable,Continue reading “A Glimmer of Eternity”

 Signs pull apart the totality of perception.
 Tearing holes in the field of relationships.
 Stopping the eye and the mind.
 Forcing a precipitation of some part held in opposition.

-The Studio Visit, Shoal Hope”
+The Studio Visit, Shoal Hope

 There is a point at the start of a painting when there is a precariousness between what the painting “is to be about” and the first touches of what is actually there.
 Something I’m only arriving at now is that the former, while of great interest and concern at the start, is of no account.Continue reading “Between Wanting and Finding, a Cross-post from Horizons of Significance”

 Ivan Illich‘s work turns on two related concepts.
 One is of our need to dwell, to inhabit a home, to have a place.
 The other is our need for conviviality.
 We cannot exist in isolation.
 We are vulnerable and part of everything as everything is part of us.